ghiscoding/aurelia-slickgrid/README.md

 ## Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E tests)
 Aurelia-Slickgrid has **100%** Unit Test Coverage, we are talking of 15,000+ lines of code (3,750+ unit tests, most of these tests were moved into Slickgrid-Universal) fully tested with [Jest](https://jestjs.io/).
 On the UI side, all Aurelia-Slickgrid Example are tested with [Cypress](https://www.cypress.io/), there are over 550+ Cypress E2E tests.

-## Installation
-Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step)** and/or the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
-Also make sure to follow these steps (from the Wiki) before opening any new issue, and if any of these steps are incorrect or confusing then please let me know.

-**NOTE:** if you have any installation and/or general questions, please consider asking them on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.

 ## Usage

 #### How to load data with `Fetch-Client` or `Http-Client`?